 In certain disciplines in the faculty, creative work or performance or a written critical commentary may also form part of the thesis assessment.

 (c.) satisfactorily complete a program of coursework study and/or professional development training as outlined under 'Areas of study'.

 Research topics are available in most of the faculty's areas of research strengths, depending on supervision and resource availability.
-Each candidate will be assigned to the coursework study and training program most relevant to their research focus from the following:
+Each student will be assigned to the coursework study and training program most relevant to their research focus from the following: